conda-forge/blog/posts/2021-11-03-tensorflow-gpu.rst

     # OR
     conda install tensorflow-gpu -c conda-forge

 When installing the ``tensorflow`` package, the package resolution will now default to the GPU-enabled builds of tensorflow if the local machine has a GPU (these builds can be identified by "cuda" at the beginning of the version number).
-Note that GPU-enabled packages can also work on CPUs, but one would need to override the enviornment variable ``CONDA_CUDA_OVERRIDE`` like below.
+Note that GPU-enabled packages can also work on CPU-only machines, but one would need to override the enviornment variable ``CONDA_CUDA_OVERRIDE`` like below.
 This could be handy if you are in a situation where your current node (e.g. login node) on an HPC does not have GPUs, but the compute nodes with GPUs do not have internet access.

 .. code-block:: bash